 |Model||Size||Panel Type||Resolution||Native Refresh|

 The Acer Predator XB271HU is a high-end monitor with very good overall performance, especially for gaming (see our recommendations for the best gaming monitors).
 However, it's far from perfect, especially when viewed in a dark room.
-While it is a good jack-of-all-trades, for specific uses there may be other monitors to consider.
+While it's a good jack-of-all-trades, for specific uses there may be other monitors to consider.
 See our recommendations for the best monitors.

 The ASUS ROG PG279Q is better than the Acer Predator XB271HU.
 The ASUS has slightly better motion blur, which is great for gaming and comes with marginally better out-of-the-box color accuracy that is great for office use.
 Also, if you plan to use it for media creation, the better black uniformity of the ASUS makes it a better choice.

 The Acer Predator XB271HU is a monitor that has good viewing angles and performs better in almost all uses than the Dell S2716DG.
 But if you sit directly in front of the monitor and want the fastest response time for gaming, and an image with minimal blur, get the Dell.
 The Acer Predator XB271HU has better gray uniformity so that you browse the web without any clouding on your screen.
 On the other hand, the Dell S2716DG has better reflection handling.